JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/09-operations-testing-and-troubleshooting.md

 - Use the smoke test as a repeatable proof of system health.
 - Reset the lab safely and explain what data is deleted.

+Much of this lesson is a refresher over commands and debugging techniques used throughout this repo.
+This lesson provides a good base for future knowledge and endeavors in working with RAG chatbots and Weaviate.

 ---

 ## Step 1 — Health endpoints (fast checks)